cloudlockr/cloudlockr-de1/README.md

 # cloudlockr-de1

-Firmware for Cloudlockr.
-Includes C code for UART interfacing of RFS board with DE1, and Verilog+Python code for hardware accelerated AES encryption/decryption and verification
+This repo contains the Firmware for Cloudlockr.
+This codebase includes C code for UART interfacing of RFS board with DE1, and Verilog+Python code for hardware accelerated AES encryption/decryption and verification.
+The main Quartus project folder for programming the DE1-SoC Board is also found here.

+## Main Technologies

+- C (Bluetooth, Wi-fi, Sensors, AES encryption/decryption)
+- Python (AES encryption/decryption)
+- Verilog (AES encryption/decryption, DE1-SoC programming)
+- Quartus (DE1-SoC programming)
+- DE1-SoC Board (physical hardware)
+- RFS Daughter Card (physical hardware)
+- Eclipse (running embedded software)

+## Tests

+For testing the gyroscope sensor, run the function MPU9250_CheckStationary() in cloudlockr-de1/CPEN391FW/source/mpu9250.c.
+This test will pass if the RFS Daughter Card is stationary or very close to being stationary.
+Similarly, for testing the magnetometer sensor, run the function MPU9250_CheckMagnetDirection(), which is also in cloudlockr-de1/CPEN391FW/source/mpu9250.c.
+This test will pass if the RFS Daughter Card is oriented towards the general Northern direction, which is used for passing a 32-bit value to AES encryption/decryption.
+These two sensor tests are run by default by getSensorKey(), which is used for AES encryption/decryption.
+Test results are printed in the Eclipse console.

+## Directory Structure
+/AES: Verilog+Python code for hardware accelerated AES encryption/decryption and verification.
+/CPEN391FW: Includes C code for UART interfacing of RFS board with DE1.
+/CPEN391_Computer (Verilog) UART - For 391 Students: The main Quartus project folder for programming the DE1-SoC Board.
+/json-parsing: Contains JSON module for for handling Bluetooth and Wi-fi messages.

-# How to run DE1 Firmware
+## How to run DE1 Firmware

 1. Open Quartus Project, use Programmer to load .sof onto DE1
 2. Use OpenConnect to connect to UBC ECE license.